mrbracchi/Awesome-ID/README.md

 ## YouTube Channels
 [Pixel and Bracket](https://m.youtube.com/c/Pixelandbracket/videos)- I'm Spencer, a designer and content creator from Indianapolis, Indiana.
 Pixel & Bracket is my creative outlet to help educate and inspire others.

+## Stock Resources
+### Audio
+[Tune Pocket](https://www.tunepocket.com/)- TunePocket is a royalty free stock music library.
+Get unlimited download access to thousands of music tracks, loops, and sound effects with an affordable subscription plan.
+Use our music in personal and commercial videos, films, games, and other projects.
+New music added daily.

+### Graphics

+### Video